 It’s one thing to ensure your own consent notice is compliant, but quite another to ensure that you are on the right side of the law when it comes to obtaining consent for every supply partner, technology solution, tracking or analytics provider you work with.
 Unless you have limitless tech and legal resource at your disposal, we do not recommend taking this task on yourself.
 There is a much simpler way; use a regulated Consent Management Platform (CMP) such as Ogury Consent Manager.

 A CMP is a platform that can be used by publishers for requesting, receiving and storing users’ consent, with multiple partners.
 The CMP then sends this information to all relevant partners in the supply chain, to ensure compliance is achieved throughout the chain.

-Ogury Consent Manager, a registered IAB CMP, streamlines the user consent process by combining all consent notices from every partner and solution in one convenient place.
+Ogury Choice Manager, a registered IAB Consent and Preference Management Platform, streamlines the user consent process by combining all consent notices from every partner and solution in one convenient place.
 As a result, users are shown just one clear consent notice, that minimizes disruption and enhances overall experience within apps and mobile sites.
 In providing a single and precise consent notice that covers consent requirements for every partner, publishers can avoid the aforementioned compliance mistakes and the fines that ensue.

 Ogury Consent Manager goes beyond the capabilities of a standard CMP with its first-of-a-kind capability called ‘Fair Choice’.
-Understanding that compliance is fundamental today, but transparency, fairness, and user choice are the only way to build long-term trust; Ogury Consent Manager gives users three unique options when it comes to consent.
+Understanding that compliance is fundamental today, but transparency, fairness, and user choice are the only way to build long-term trust; Our GDPR consent tool – Ogury Choice Manager – gives users gives users three unique options when it comes to consent.